Visitors to the Library

 Visitors may access the Library’s electronic resources while in Library buildings by using the University wireless network or Library computers.

-Visitors need to present a current, government-issued photo ID to the ID & Privileges Office or Regenstein Circulation to be issued credentials for the University wireless network or Library computers.
+Visitors need to present a current, government-issued photo ID to be issued credentials for the University wireless network or Library computers.

 See Computers and Wireless for more information.